 Thora Glasson got in touch with Mary Phillips, who years ago took her to see Woodstock.
 Mary says the name has changed to Coffee Hills.
 The area is or was called Paling Yard Creek.
 The last time she saw it there was only rubble left.
 People had taken anything useful, but some fruit trees remained.
 Mary left the area in 1967.
 She says it is now a vineyard.
 Paling Yard Creek is on the right side about 10 miles from Orange towards Canobolas, near Cargo.

 RHC remembers that her mother, as a girl, lived in a house built of logs, wall-papered on the inside with newspaper.
 Dot used to lie in bed reading the ancient newspapers on the wall!

-a spare block for their animals and vegetables.
+In retirement, they lived at 32 Day Street, Marrickville, where they had a spare block for their animals and vegetables.
 From here their son Sid went off to the Great War.
 Subsequently they moved to Orange.